daswer123/xtts-api-server/README.md

   -o OUTPUT, --output Output folder
-  -t TUNNEL_URL, --tunnel URL of tunnel used (e.g: ngrok, localtunnel) -ms MODEL_SOURCE, --model-source ["api","apiManual","local"]
+  -t TUNNEL_URL, --tunnel URL of tunnel used (e.g: ngrok, localtunnel) -ms MODEL_SOURCE, --model-source ["api","apiManual","local"] --lowvram The mode in which the model will be stored in RAM and when the processing will move to VRAM, the difference in speed is small
 ```

 If you want your host to listen, use -hs 0.0.0.0